 There is no inheritance tax for spouses of heterosexual or homosexual marriage, including close relatives and children.

-IVF for LGBTQI+ couples in Portugal
+IVF for LGBTQI+ couples, and other healthcare in Portugal

 The same legislation is in place for LGBTQI+ women, heterosexual women, and cis-gendered women.
 You will have the same right to IVF.